- Agricultural Holdings Act 1986 & related legislation

 - Joint ventures (contract and share farming; partnerships)

 To achieve credit for this module, students must be able to:

-- Demonstrate an understanding of the operation of the Agricultural Holdings Act 1986 (AHA 1986) and the Agricultural Tenancies Act 1995 (ATA 1995).
+- Demonstrate and critically analyse the operation of the Agricultural Holdings Act 1986 (AHA 1986) and the Agricultural Tenancies Act 1995 (ATA 1995).

-- Prepare advice for owners and occupiers of let agricultural property based on the relevant legal constraints and the personal circumstances of the individuals.
+- Evaluate and prepare advice for owners and occupiers of let agricultural property based on the relevant legal constraints and the personal circumstances of the individuals.

-- Prepare advice for owners of in-hand agricultural property on the issues arising on letting and on the alternative arrangements available.
+- Evaluate and prepare advice for owners of in-hand agricultural property and critically analyse the issues arising on letting, and on the alternative arrangements available.